Rejean-McCormick/abstract-wiki-architect/docs/FRONTEND_API.md

     # Event-specific fields (participants, time, location, etc.)
 ```

-Concrete field sets are defined in `semantics.types` / `semantics.normalization` and should be treated as the source of truth.
+Concrete field sets are defined in the `semantics` package (primarily `semantics.types` and `semantics.normalization`, plus the family modules) and should be treated as the source of truth.

 ---